- OS X 10.10 Yosemite

 - A minimum screen resolution of 1024x768 is required

-* Not all hard drive enclosures are capable of booting macOS.
-Check with the manufacturer of your hard drive enclosure to verify that booting from the enclosure is explicitly supported.
+3: Not all hard drive enclosures are capable of booting macOS.
 See the Preparing a hard drive for use with Carbon Copy Cloner and Help!
 My clone won't boot sections of the CCC documentation for more information on disk formatting, partitioning, and general bootability concerns.
 These restrictions apply to the ability of the device to boot a Mac, any of these devices are suitable for general backup.

 - CCC will not clone to or from an unformatted or unmounted device — the source and destination must have a filesystem recognized by macOS and visible in the Finder